 You try your hardest to get your pet to sit still long enough to trick them into the specially-knit outfits — evading cat claws, dodging wagging tails, chasing the pitter-patter of paws around the house — until finally, success.
 What do you get in return?

 That one and only euphoric feeling of finally seeing your pet snuggled up in a sweater, of course!
 So here's to all of you patient and determined pet owners: the color-coordinators, the hand-knitters, the concerned pet-parents and the fashionistas.
-We wish you all the happiest of holiday seasons with this tribute of adorable dogs and cats strutting their best winter stuff:
+Here is our tribute to you and the adorable dogs and cats strutting their best winter stuff:

 Some cats get their sweater on and that's the last you see of them!
 Free as a bird, they venture into the outdoors and, like the Scottish fold above, get themselves in a spot of trouble.
 Not so easy to claw your way up an icy tree, is it, cat?
 Though we must admit, the pink really brings out the rosy colors in her terrified eyes.